CDRH/datura/docs/tei_to_es.md

 end
 ```

-Now your project will use your xpath but otherwise behave the same way as before.
+Now your collection will use your xpath but otherwise behave the same way as before.
 That is, if it was returning a list of publishers previously, it will still attempt to return a list.
 In our example, we know there is only `[1]` (the first) publisher being returned, so it's a good idea to specify that again in our override.

 #### Override XPath List